 - Social isolation.
 Lack of a social safety net increases the odds of SUD.

-- Past substance abuse.
+- Past substance use disorder.
 Addiction has no permanent cure.
 Relapse is always possible.

 Identifying SUDs among the Elderly